Commercial Kitchen Extraction from KCM Catering Equipment

 In order to provide a safe and comfortable working environment, commercial kitchen extract systems need to address a number of key areas.
 For the comfort of those working in the kitchen, ventilation needs to be provided to ensure sufficient clean, cool air, furthermore the supply of air must be sufficient for complete combustion of gas burning equipment.
 The gasses then generated by the combustion process needs to be effectively removed from the working environment and expelled to a safe exterior location.

 Air that is extracted from the kitchen environment needs to be replaced, as a general rule approximately 85% of the total air needed should be provided by mechanical ventilation with the remainder drawn from surrounding areas.
 In some kitchens it may be acceptable to provide the replacement air by means of ventilation grilles in walls, doors or windows, if this method is used then some form of fly screen should be used to prevent pest problems.

 All new and some existing installations where modifications or new equipment is being installed must have a gas interlocking system to comply with BS6173:2009

 The installation of an interlock system will prevent the gas from being turned on until the ventilation system is fully operational.
-An interlock system uses an air pressure sensor to detect when the canopy is operational and working with sufficient air flow to comply with the regulations, once these conditions are met the system will allow a normally closed gas solenoid valve on the incoming gas supply to open.
+An interlock system uses an air pressure sensor or electrical current monitor to detect when the canopy is operational and working with sufficient air flow to comply with the regulations, once these conditions are met the system will allow a normally closed gas solenoid valve on the incoming gas supply to open.